The application cycle for the 2020 Payne Fellows will open up on July 1st, 2019.

-Please read carefully through the application requirements below, once you’re ready to apply, click the “START OR CONTINUE PAYNE ONLINE APPLICATION” button on the bottom of this page or on the right side.
+Please read carefully through the application requirements below, once you’re ready to apply, click the “START OR CONTINUE PAYNE ONLINE APPLICATION” button on the bottom of this page.

 - Applicants must be U.S. citizens.

 - Applicants must be seeking admission to enter graduate school in the fall of 2020 for a two-year program at a U.S. university.
 They can be in the senior year of their undergraduate studies, graduating by June 2020, or they can be college graduates.

 - Applicants must have a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application.

 Note: Applicants are not required to be Howard University students or applying to Howard for graduate school.

 - Background Information (e.g., name, contact information, international travel).